Juhani

 QA realizations and there are always possibilities to improve the situation.

-Iso 9000 standards are widely used
+ISO 9000 standards are widely used

 and widely misunderstood and misused

-Generally there are great
+Generally there have been great

-expectations concerning quality all around the world and one can refer to a multitude
+expectations concerning quality all around the world, and one can refer to a multitude

 of success stories pertaining to systematically implemented quality development